 During the first semester, as a requirement of NRES 594, the student in consultation with the major advisor will prepare a Plan of Study.
 This plan will include a schedule of courses to be completed and will be based upon the recommendations of the student's Guidance Committee.
 Only courses at the 400 and 500-level will apply toward completion of a graduate program.
 A timetable of the proposed total program will also be prepared at this time.
-The Plan of Study, including the timetable (use form provided in the appendix), must be approved and signed by all the members of the guidance committee, and turned in to the Student Services Center for inclusion in the student's file.
+The Plan of Study, including the timetable (use form provided in the appendix), must be approved and signed by all the members of the guidance committee, and turned in to the Student Services Center for inclusion in the student's file by APRIL 1 of the semester following enrollment in NRES 594.
 See Plan of Study section under both ELEMENTS OF A GRADUATE PROGRAM and M.S.
 PROGRAM for further details.